youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2021-01-07|04:03:12|USNJRNL|N/A|USN_REASON_FILE_CREATE|arrivée-dun-chaton-à-la-maison.jpg.byt
 ```

-Keep in mind that the MFT is sometime inacurate regarding file modification.
+Keep in mind that the MFT is sometimes inacurate regarding file modification.

- If the first date doesn't seem right you can look for the first ransome note left by the ransomware as they are not modified nor encrypted.
+If date of the first encrypted file doesn't seem right you can look for the first ransome note left by the ransomware as they are not modified nor encrypted.
+Here it would give us a timeframe around 4 AM.

 Lot of ransom notes are labeled "readmexx", after searching for that we can find it :
 ```bash